Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Introduction

+In overdamped systems in general, the flow stress decreases with temperature and increases with driving rate.
 Computational studies of thermal activation effects on the yielding transition have been conducted with molecular dynamics simulations of glass formers \cite{chattoraj_universal_2010} and more recently with mesoscale elastoplastic models (EPM) \cite{popovic2021thermalflow,ferrero2021yielding,popovic2021thermalcreep}.
-In overdamped systems in general, the flow stress decreases with temperature and increases with driving rate.
-Recent EPM studies have mostly focused on the scaling of the flow stress and have proposed that it takes a scaling form (in analogy with the depinning transition \cite{bustingorry_thermal_2007})
+While molecular dynamics simulations simulate each atom (or molecule), EPMs coarse grain to the level of elastic blocks.
+These blocks fluidize once the local stress exceeds a threshold, whereupon they plastically dissipate the local stress.
+The advantage of this coarse-graining is that one can simulate for long periods and for large systems, while respecting the underlying symmetries of the yielding transition. \dkdel{In overdamped systems in general, the flow stress decreases with temperature and increases with driving rate.} Recent EPM studies have mostly focused on the scaling of the flow stress and have proposed that it takes a scaling form (in analogy with the depinning transition \cite{bustingorry_thermal_2007})

 where $\psi = \beta/\alpha$ is the Fisher thermal rounding exponent, and $\alpha$ is an exponent that characterizes the shape of the energy landscape (see below).

 Relatively little work has focused on the interplay between temperature effects and the scaling description for avalanches.
 Karmakar et al. also showed that, like with higher driving rates, increased temperatures interfere with avalanches, destroying their anomalous scaling with system size \cite{karmakar_statistical_2010}.
 In that work, the stress-fluctuation scales can be worked out by determining the timescales of the system, and identifying when they compete with each other.